 7. Research on a biome

 After reading about all the different biomes, the girls were inspired and wanted to start research right away!
 I did not plan to introduce research until later in our studies, but we jump started!
 We used this sheet as our outline for both girls.
-Over the next couple of weeks, while continuing with other lessons, Meatball researched the tundra, and Cheeseball researched the desert.
+Over the next couple of weeks, while continuing with other lessons, Funball researched the tundra, and Daisy researched the desert.

 At the end of our biome studies (after all the following items) the girls presented their projects to us, to some friends, and also to our school district teacher.
-Meatball presented her slideshow, while Cheeseball held up the pictures we’d printed and read the sentences on the back.
+Funball presented her slideshow, while Daisy held up the pictures we’d printed and read the sentences on the back.
 They both did so very well!

 8. The sun’s rays